 Summer • August 2015

-SAILORS is a two-week program that provides both broad exposure to AI topics through faculty lectures and industry field trips, as well as an in-depth experience with a research area through hands-on projects.
 1 of 24 students selected worldwide, full tuition paid for all participants in 2015.
 Utilized natural-language processing to aid disaster relief, specifically categorizing tweets from Hurricane Sandy into those asking for help and those providing help.
+Program now known as Stanford AI4ALL.

-Participated in Emory University's REU (Research Experiences for Undergraduates), a 6-week number theory research program headed by Ken Ono.
-Awarded through and sponsored by the Spirit of Ramanujan Math Talent Initiative Fellowship.
-Co-authored and published paper about producing infinite families of polynomials that satisfy the Riemann Hypothesis.
+- Participated in Emory University's NSF-sponsored REU (Research Experiences for Undergraduates), a 6-week number theory research program headed by Ken Ono.
+Awarded through and sponsored by the Spirit of Ramanujan Global Math Talent Initiative Fellowship.

 Content Team Intern • May 2015 to June 2015 • Mountain View, CA